beachc15/Option-Data-Downloader-for-Rasp-Pi/README.md

   **Please, if you find this at all interesting, reach out to me [Beachc15@gmail.com](beachc15@gmail.com).
 I have been writing code for a few years now and haven't found many people with similar interests who like discussing things like this.
 I have a dream of attending a masters program in Computational Finance but I worry my lack of a formal coding/math background limits me.**

+  Also, track my progress on my repo where I work with these files over on [daily option analysis](https://github.com/beachc15/daily-option-analysis)

 # TODO
  - *High priority* EOD CSV files are showing the top three rows as 'Adj close', 'ticker', 'data type'. fix to be one row.
 Index is also showing as a column.